Sales Overview

 Filters

-- Remove a chip by clicking the X icon on the left side of the chip
+- Remove a chip by clicking the X icon on the chip.

 Date filter options